-What is the Difference between Freshwater and Saltwater Pearls?
+What is the Difference between Freshwater and Akoya Saltwater Pearls?

-Freshwater pearls and Saltwater pearls differ in the type of luster, first of all.
+Freshwater pearls and Akoya pearls differ in the type of luster, first of all.

 In appearance Freshwater pearls are noted for a softer luster, a glow that comes from deep within the pearl.
-Saltwater pearls include Akoya pearls, which may be a similar size to Freshwater pearls but have a more brilliant superficial luster.
-The difference is due to the type of mollusc used to produce the pearls and the thickness of the nacre.
+Akoya pearls have a more brilliant, almost mirror like luster.
+The difference is due to the type of mollusc that produces the pearls and the difference in thickness of the nacre.
 Freshwater pearls have thicker nacre as seen in the explanation below.

-Freshwater pearls are grown in lakes, ponds and rivers.
-A freshwater mollusk can create up to 50 pearls at a time.
-A freshwater cultured pearl is started by inserting a small piece of mantle tissue as the 'pearl starter'.
-The mollusk then covers this tissue with natural coating called nacre.
-The process to grow a freshwater pearl takes between 4 to 6 years and is full of peril - risk of disease, pollution, etc. A successful harvest of freshwater pearls is a highly praised event.
+Freshwater pearls are less expensive.
+They are grown in lakes, ponds and rivers.
+A freshwater mollusk can create up to 50 pearls at a time, as opposed to an Akoya pearl oyster that will produce only one to three pearls at a time.
+This accounts for the difference in price.
+The process to grow a freshwater pearl takes between 4 to 6 years and is full of peril - risk of disease, pollution, etc. However Akoya pearls risk additional perils in the sea.

 Freshwater pearls have thicker nacre than saltwater pearls.
 Since the pearls in the freshwater mollusk start from virtually nothing (a small piece of tissue from a freshwater oyster), they are essentially 100% nacre.
 So for a pearl that is 7.5mm, the nacre will be 7.5mm in diameter!
 The freshwater pearl growth process is almost identical to the growth of 'natural' pearls.
 This makes for more durable pearl necklaces, as a thin layer of nacre can more easily chip, peel or be worn down through wear.
 This might be a consideration if you're thinking not just of wearing the pearls yourself for the next few years, but handing them down to the next generation.

-With modern freshwater cultivation methods, freshwater pearl necklaces are of excellent quality - with excellent body, shape, and luster and can be on equal footing with that of Saltwater Akoya pearls.
-In some cases Freshwater cultured pearls exceed the quality of Saltwater Akoya Pearls.
-In fact recent harvests have brought about pearls of such incredible quality and luster that they are now compared to the coveted Japanese Hanadama Pearls which until now have been considered the very Best of the Best.
+With modern freshwater cultivation methods, freshwater pearl necklaces are of increasingly good quality - with excellent body, shape, and luster and can be on equal footing with that of Saltwater Akoya pearls.
+In fact, in some cases the harvest of Freshwater cultured pearls has brought about pearls of such incredible quality and luster that they have been compared to the finest Akoya Pearls.
 The Freshwater Orient pearls are one example of these superior quality freshwater pearl necklaces.